U2: The Unforgettable Fire and Live Aid (1984–1985)

 With their record deal with Island Records coming to an end, U2 signed a more lucrative extension in 1984.
 They negotiated the return of the copyrights of their songs, an increase in their royalty rate, and a general improvement in terms, at the expense of a larger initial payment.

-U2 feared that following the overt rock of the War album and tour, they were in danger of becoming another "shrill", "sloganeering arena-rock band".
-They were confident that fans would embrace them as successors to groups like the Who and Led Zeppelin, but according to Bono: "something just didn't feel right.
+Following the War album and tour, U2 feared that they were in danger of becoming another "shrill", "sloganeering arena-rock band".
+While they were confident that fans would embrace them as successors to groups like the Who and Led Zeppelin, according to Bono: "something just didn't feel right.
 We felt we had more dimension than just the next big anything, we had something unique to offer."
-Thus, they sought experimentation for their fourth studio album, The Unforgettable Fire.
+They sought experimentation for their fourth studio album, The Unforgettable Fire.
 Clayton said, "We were looking for something that was a bit more serious, more arty."
 The Edge admired the ambient and "weird works" of Brian Eno, who, along with his engineer Daniel Lanois, eventually agreed to produce the record.
-Their hiring contravened the initial recommendation of Island Records founder Chris Blackwell, who believed that just when the band were about to achieve the highest levels of success, Eno would "bury them under a layer of avant-garde nonsense".
+The decision to hire them was against the wishes of Island Records founder Chris Blackwell, who believed that just when the band were about to achieve the highest levels of success, Eno would "bury them under a layer of avant-garde nonsense".

-Partly recorded in Slane Castle, The Unforgettable Fire was released in October 1984 and was at the time the band's most marked change in direction.
+Partly recorded in Slane Castle, The Unforgettable Fire was released in October 1984 and marked a major change of style.
 It was ambient and abstract, and featured a rich, orchestrated sound.
-Under Lanois' direction, Mullen's drumming became looser, funkier, and more subtle, and Clayton's bass became more subliminal.
+Under Lanois' direction, Mullen's drumming became looser, funkier, and more subtle, and Clayton's bass became more subtle.
 Complementing the album's atmospheric sound, the lyrics were left open to interpretation, providing what the band called a "very visual feel".
 Due to a tight recording schedule, Bono felt songs like "Bad" and "Pride (In the Name of Love)" were incomplete "sketches".
 The album reached number one in the UK, and was successful in the US.
-The lead single "Pride (In the Name of Love)", written about civil rights movement leader Martin Luther King Jr., was the band's biggest hit to that point and was their first song to chart in the US top 40.
+The lead single "Pride (In the Name of Love)", written about civil rights movement leader Martin Luther King Jr., was their first song to chart in the US top 40.

-Much of the Unforgettable Fire Tour moved into indoor arenas as U2 began to win their long battle to build their audience.
-The complex textures of the new studio-recorded tracks, such as "The Unforgettable Fire" and "Bad", posed a challenge in translating to live performances.
+Much of the Unforgettable Fire Tour moved into indoor arenas as U2 built their audience.
+The complex textures of the new studio-recorded tracks, such as "The Unforgettable Fire" and "Bad", was hard to translate to live performances.
 One solution was programming music sequencers, which the band had previously been reluctant to use but now incorporate into the majority of their performances.
 Songs on the album had been criticised as being "unfinished", "fuzzy", and "unfocused", but were better received by critics when played on stage.
 Rolling Stone, which was critical of the album version of "Bad", described its live performance as a "show stopper".